-Potential Outputs: Authorization package (with an executive summary), which may be generated from a security or privacy management tool71 for submission to the authorizing official.
+Potential Outputs: Authorization package (with an executive summary), which may be generated from a security or privacy management tool for submission to the authorizing official.

-71 Organizations are encouraged to maximize the use of automated tools in the preparation, assembly, and transmission of authorization packages and security- and privacy-related information supporting the authorization process.
-Many commercially available governance, risk, and compliance (GRC) tools can be employed to reduce or eliminate hard copy documentation.0
+&lt;sup>60 Organizations are encouraged to maximize the use of automated tools in the preparation, assembly, and transmission of authorization packages and security- and privacy-related information supporting the authorization process.
+Many commercially available governance, risk, and compliance (GRC) tools can be employed to reduce or eliminate hard copy documentation.

-Primary Responsibility: System Owner; Common Control Provider; Senior Agency Official for Privacy.
-72

-Supporting Roles: System Security or Privacy Officer; Senior Agency Information Security Officer; Control Assessor.

-System Development Life Cycle Phase: New - Implementation/Assessment.
+- 1479 Primary Responsibility: System Owner; Common Control Provider; Senior Agency Official for Privacy.
+61 - 1480 Supporting Roles: System Security or Privacy Officer; Senior Agency Information Security Officer; - 1481 Control Assessor. - 1482 System Development Life Cycle Phase: New - Implementation/Assessment. - 1483 Existing - Operations/Maintenance.

-Discussion: Authorization packages73 include the security and privacy plans, along with the supply chain risk management plan, security and privacy assessment reports, plans of action and milestones, and an executive summary.
-Additional information can be included in the authorization package at the request of the authorizing official.
-Organizations maintain version and change control as the information in the authorization package is updated.
-Providing timely updates to the security and privacy plans, security and privacy assessment reports, and plans of action and milestones on an ongoing basis supports the concept of near real-time risk management and ongoing authorization, and can be used for reauthorization actions, if required.
+1484 Discussion: Authorization packages include the security and privacy plans, along with the supply chain 1485 risk management plan, security and privacy assessment reports, plans of action and milestones, and an 1486 executive summary.
+Additional information can be included in the authorization package at the request of 1487 the authorizing official.
+Organizations maintain version and change control as the information in the 1488 authorization package is updated.
+Providing timely updates to the security and privacy plans, security and 1489 privacy assessment reports, and plans of action and milestones on an ongoing basis supports the concept of 1490 near real-time risk management and ongoing authorization, and can be used for reauthorization actions, if

-The senior agency official for privacy reviews the authorization package for systems that process PII to ensure compliance with applicable privacy requirements and to manage privacy risks, prior to authorizing officials making risk determination and acceptance decisions.

-The information in the authorization package is used by authorizing officials to make informed, risk-based decisions.
-When controls are provided to an organization by an external provider through contracts, interagency agreements, lines of business arrangements, licensing agreements, or supply chain arrangements, the organization ensures that the information needed to make risk-based decisions is made available by the provider.

-The authorization package may be provided to the authorizing official in hard copy or electronically, or may be generated using an automated security/privacy management and reporting tool.
-Organizations can use automated support tools in preparing and managing the content of the authorization package.
-Such tools provide an effective vehicle for maintaining and updating information for authorizing officials regarding the ongoing security and privacy posture of information systems within the organization.

-When an information system is under ongoing authorization, the authorization package is presented to the authorizing official via automated reports in order to provide information to the authorizing official in the most efficient and timely manner possible.
-74 Information to be presented to the authorizing official in security and privacy assessment reports is generated in the format and with the frequency determined by the organization using security and privacy information from the information security and privacy continuous monitoring programs.

-The security and privacy assessment reports presented to the authorizing official includes security and privacy information regarding implemented system-specific, hybrid, and common controls.
-The authorizing official uses, whenever practicable, automated security/privacy management and reporting tools or other automated methods to access the security and privacy plans and the plans of action and milestones.
-The frequency at which the authorization documents are updated is in accordance with the risk management objectives of the organization using automated or manual update processes.
-75
+- 1491 required. - 1492 The senior agency official for privacy reviews the authorization package for systems that process PII to 1493 ensure compliance with applicable privacy requirements and to manage privacy risks, prior to authorizing - 1494 officials making risk determination and acceptance decisions. - 1495 The information in the authorization package is used by authorizing officials to make informed, risk-based - 1496 decisions.
+When controls are provided to an organization by an external provider through contracts, - 1497 interagency agreements, lines of business arrangements, licensing agreements, or supply chain - 1498 arrangements, the organization ensures that the information needed to make risk-based decisions is made - 1499 available by the provider. - 1500 The authorization package may be provided to the authorizing official in hard copy or electronically, or 1501 may be generated using an automated security/privacy management and reporting tool.
+Organizations can 1502 use automated support tools in preparing and managing the content of the authorization package.
+Such tools 1503 provide an effective vehicle for maintaining and updating information for authorizing officials regarding - 1504 the ongoing security and privacy posture of information systems within the organization. - 1505 When an information system is under ongoing authorization, the authorization package is presented to the 1506 authorizing official via automated reports in order to provide information to the authorizing official in the - 1507 most efficient and timely manner possible.
+63 Information to be presented to the authorizing official in 1508 security and privacy assessment reports is generated in the format and with the frequency determined by - 1509 the organization using security and privacy information from the information security and privacy - 1510 continuous monitoring programs. - 1511 The security and privacy assessment reports presented to the authorizing official includes security and 1512 privacy information regarding implemented system-specific, hybrid, and common controls.
+The authorizing - 1513 official uses, whenever practicable, automated security/privacy management and reporting tools or other - 1514 - automated methods to access the security and privacy plans and the plans of action and milestones.
+The - 1515 frequency at which the authorization documents are updated is in accordance with the risk management - 1516 objectives of the organization using automated or manual update processes.

-72 This role is active for information systems processing PII.
+&lt;sup>61 This role is active for information systems processing PII.